Proclamation of the Republic of Turkey

-The proclamation of the Republic of Turkey (Türkiye Cumhuriyeti'nin ilanı), formally declared during a session of the Grand National Assembly of Turkey on 29 October 1923, established of Turkey's form of government as a republic.
+The proclamation of the Republic of Turkey (Cumhuriyetin ilanı), formally declared during a session of the Grand National Assembly of Turkey on 29 October 1923, established of Turkey's form of government as a republic.
 This was realized by a constitutional amendment drafted by Mustafa Kemal Atatürk.

 In a broader sense, the proclamation of the republic was an integral part of Atatürk's reforms aimed at modernizing Turkish society, constituting a political revolutionary movement that paved the way for other renewal and reforms.

 Alongside the "Law Concerning the Amendment Pertaining to the Modification of Certain Provisions of the Turkish Constitution, No. 364, dated 29 October 1339 (1923)", amendments were made to six articles (1, 2, 4, 10, 11, and 12) of the Turkish Constitution of 1921; the first article was modified as follows:

 "Sovereignty unconditionally belongs to the Nation.
 The administrative method is based on the principle of the direct and actual administration of the people's affairs by the people themselves.
 The form of government of the Turkish state is a republic."

 Changes made to other articles of the constitution established the presidency; it was envisaged that the president would be elected by the Grand National Assembly of Turkey from among its members, and the procedure for the formation of the government was altered.
 In terms of the government's organizational structure, a departure from the assembly government system occurred, transitioning to a parliamentary system.